 We are conducting a randomized, double-blind, placebo-controlled Phase 2 clinical trial to evaluate the safety, efficacy and pharmacokinetics of ARGX-113 in 24 generalized MG patients who are stable on cholinesterase inhibitors, steroids and immunosuppressants which make up the typical first- and second-line standard-of-care therapies.
-We intend to conduct the clinical trial at approximately 25 sites across Europe and the United States, subject to submission of an IND application to the FDA that goes into effect.
+We intend to conduct the clinical trial at approximately 25 sites across Europe and the United States.
 Patients will be randomly assigned to two arms of 12 patients each.
 Patients in one treatment arm will receive 10 mg/kg of ARGX-113, and the other treatment arm will receive placebo.
 All patients will continue to receive the standard of care.
 Dosing will take place during a three-week period with four weekly doses of ARGX-113 or placebo.
 Patient follow-up will continue for eight weeks after treatment.